 Through conservation of imperiled species and natural communities across the southeastern United States, Caribbean, and Ecuador, the center protects the natural heritage of one of North America’s most biodiverse regions.

 This launch is the first step in a multi-year expansion of the Garden’s conservation research and education.
-In 2016, the Garden hosted the regional Southeastern Partners in Plant Conservation meeting and is scheduled to host the second regional meeting in November 2019.
+In 2016, the Garden hosted the regional Southeastern Partners in Plant Conservation meeting and is scheduled to host the second regional meeting March 2-6, 2020.
 During its recent capital campaign, the Garden raised funds to expand its laboratories and facilities for research, training and propagating rare plants.
-The center is scheduled to open in June 2019.

 The Garden works to advance the science of conservation through research collaborations and native species recovery programs.
 The Garden’s plant conservation collections and fieldwork focus on propagation of under-represented endangered plant groups and the restoration and management of their habitats.
 Key to the success of this conservation program is the high level of botanical and horticultural expertise of its staff.
 The Garden has more than 30 years of experience in the conservation and recovery of rare and threatened plant species through research, propagation, collaborative restoration and habitat management.